Exotically knotted disks and complex curves: Introduction

-\emph{Acknowledgements.} I wish to thank Lisa Piccirillo for several key conversations during the development of this work, and Patrick Orson for sharing several technical insights, including the Alexander trick.
-Thanks also to Inanc Baykur, Danny Ruberman, and Tian-Jun Li for helpful comments, and to Frank Swenton for developing and maintaining the Kirby Calculator \cite{klo}, which greatly simplified the experimental phase of this project.
-This work was partially supported by NSF grant DMS-1803584.
+\emph{Acknowledgements.} I wish to thank Lisa Piccirillo for several key conversations, and Patrick Orson for sharing technical insights, including the Alexander trick.
+Thanks also to Inanc Baykur, Anthony Conway, John Etnyre, Dave Gay, Bob Gompf, Tian-Jun Li, and Danny Ruberman for helpful exchanges, and to Frank Swenton for developing and maintaining the Kirby Calculator \cite{klo}, which greatly simplified the experimental phase of this project.
+This work was supported by NSF grant DMS-1803584.